blocknetdx/documentation/docs/service-nodes/setup.md

 ??? example "Restarted Your SNode Computer Wallet"
 	If you have just restarted your SNode Computer wallet, follow these instructions:

-	1. Open the SNode Computer wallet and let is sync.
+	1. Open the SNode Computer wallet and let it sync.
 	1. From the SNode Computer, check if your Service Nodes status still shows ‘running’ with the `servicenodestatus` command.
-	1. If they show ‘"status": "running"’ then you don't need to do anything.
-If they `offline` then continue.
+	1. If they show `"status": "running"` then you don't need to do anything.
+If they show `offline` then continue.
 	1. From the Collateral Computer wallet, re-register the node with the `servicenoderegister` command.
 	1. From the SNode Computer wallet, send the network ping with `servicenodesendping`.